EGN 4912 Engineering Directed Independent Research 3 Credits

 Three one-hour lectures discussing neutron reactions, fission chain and criticality and neutron transport/diffusion for nuclear reactors.
 Neutron thermalization and thermal scattering kernels.
 Dynamic analysis of reactors including point and space-time models.
 Feedback and reactor dynamics and control.
 Short-term transient analysis and long-term time-dependence.

 ENU 4104 Reactor Analysis and Computation 2: Dynamics 3 Credits

-Continuation of ENU 4103.
-Three one-hour lectures in neutron thermalization and thermal scattering kernels.
+A continuation of ENU 4103.
+Three one-hour lectures discussing neutron thermalization and thermal scattering kernels.
 Treatment of resonances and Doppler broadening.
 Dynamic analysis of reactors including point model and space-time models.
 Feedback and reactor dynamics and control.
 Short-term transient analysis and long-term time dependence.